College Football Playoff expands to 12 teams in 2024 season

 The Rose Bowl issue was the last to be settled, as organizers for the 120-year-old bowl game were hoping to get some assurances from the CFP that they would keep their valuable New Year’s Day time when new contracts went into effect in 2026.

-Facing the possibility of being painted as an obstructionist and potentially being shut out of the expanded playoff in the long-term, the Rose Bowl agreed to move forward on good faith.
+Facing the possibility of being painted as an obstructionist and potentially being shut out of the expanded playoff in the long-term, the Rose Bowl agreed to move forward in good faith.

+“This is a great day for college football,” said Mark Keenum, Mississippi State president and chairman of the CFP Board of Managers.
+“I’m glad we are able to follow through and launch the expanded playoff early.
+It’s very exciting for schools, alumni and everyone involved.”